-It can be terrifying when your son or daughter is using drugs.
+It can be terrifying when your child is using drugs.
 When he or she is using heroin, fentanyl or other opioids, like prescription pain pills, however, the fear is even greater, since these substances pose a much higher risk of fatal overdose.

 While not endorsing the use of substances, it’s important to accept the reality of it and focus on reducing harmful consequences.
 Discussing a safety plan with your son or daughter as a precautionary measure can help reduce those opportunities for accidental overdose.
 “When you are the parent of someone using drugs, you are so busy trying to get them to stop that you don’t give advice on how to stay alive while they are using,” says Robin Elliott in an article in the Huffington Post.
 A safety plan can contain the advice listed here, as well as letting your child know that you care and you want to stay involved in their life in a positive way.